NethServer/nethsecurity-docs/objects.rst

 .. note::

   Host sets are fully supported in their expressive completeness (IP, CIDR, range, groupings) within firewall rules.
-Other panels might only support a reduced subset (for example, MultiWAN only supports single IP addresses and CIDR).
-In such cases, only compatible host sets will be displayed.
+  Other pages might only support a reduced subset, for example, MultiWAN only supports single IP addresses and CIDR.
+  In such cases, only compatible host sets will be displayed in the dropdowns when using the object inside the rule.

 Manage Host Sets
 ----------------